About “Mycobacterium avium intracellulare complex” (MAC)

 Proper nutrition and adequate caloric intake to prevent weight loss and even encourage weight gain is helpful for MAC patients.
 Regular rest periods and sleep patterns assist to lessen fatigue.
 There may be some benefit for regular counseling visits and taking prescribed medications for depression and anxiety due to the stress of chronic illness.
 MAC patients can help themselves by maintaining a proactive stance and keeping up to date regarding current knowledge about the disease.

 A monumental issue with MAC disease is fatigue or tiredness.
-Women may not be able to cook, maintain a job, or clean house on a regular basis.
+Patients may not be able to cook, maintain a job, or clean house on a regular basis.
 Therefore routines may need to be altered and assistance with activities of daily living may be required.
 Enlistment of others’ help and support is essential.

 Joining a MAC support group may be helpful, encouraging, and promote a core sense of understanding of MAC disease.
 The support group can provide an excellent knowledge base and therapeutic environment for its members.
 Details are provided elsewhere for joining such a support group.
 Consent forms must be signed in the physician’s office before becoming a member of the support group.